ORIGYN-SA/csm/README.md

 ### Getting Started

-In order to have a complete installation of the required packages, you will need to setup a [personal access token](https://github.com/settings/tokens) with `repo` and `read:packages` access.
-You will need this access token in order to use it as a password when running:
+In order to have a complete installation of the required packages, you will need to setup a [personal access token](https://github.com/settings/tokens) with the `repo` and `read:packages` scopes.

+Run the following to login and provide your access token as the password:

 ```
 npm login --registry=https://npm.pkg.github.com --scope=@origyn-sa